 A square Tarot de Marseille with cards that can be turned in any direction!
 Pips arranged in triads according to a system described by the French occultist Papus.
 This radically unique deck will spark your intuition and give you a solid system for interpreting the pips.
 The sixty-page booklet that comes with the deck gives you everything you need to read with it.
-It’s great fun playing with the possibilities in these cards.
+It’s great fun playing with the possibilities in these cards, which can only be obtained directly from the creator at http://www.ArcanaPress.net.
 Let’s look at each component of the deck in detail.

 The hand-drawn images have a charming folk-art feel.
 Every card has a stream of water that links it to neighboring cards, as well as atmosphere and vegetation you don’t find in traditional decks.
 Two cards stray from the TdM tradition: The Empress is Waite-Smith-ish with wheat and a waterfall.
 Judgment has no people, just a large angel and trumpet.
 The deck comes with Jupiter and Juno cards to substitute for the Pope and Papesse if you wish.
 I’m going to keep them aside to use as significators, on the rare times I need them.

 Each trump has a range of meanings depending on its orientation.
 Upright is optimal.
 If the figure is face down it’s gone to extremes and is falling on its face.
 A figure on its back facing up is weak, hesitant, delayed, and not fully expressing its potential.
 A reversed card is blocked or behaving badly.
 To read interpretations for each trump, find the card in the booklet, turn the page so the card has the same orientation as in your spread, then read the keywords at the top of the page.

 I like this system.
 It gets you thinking about a range of meanings for each card – expressing too much or too little of the card’s core meaning.
 The booklet’s interpretations are easily transferred to a more traditional deck.